devkishor8007/share_sansar/README.md

 - View all unknown users with posts
 - Proper input validation
 - Posts can only be shared by the user who created them
+- Only the user who created a post has the ability to delete
 - App Icon Change

 ## Outputs